-The vast majority of us love music and regularly listen to it, download it, and attend live shows (of course, when there’s no pandemic to ruin the fun).
+The vast majority of us love music and regularly listen to it, download it, and attend live shows (of course, before the pandemic came to ruin the fun).
 All in all, we all love music to some degree.

-Its generational impact is undeniable.
-A complex and very emotional art form, which also has the power to become a symbol, the driving force, and the voice of an entire generation (just think about the sixties or the less rebellious disco-fever of the seventies).
+This complex and very emotional art form also has the power to become a symbol — the driving force, and the voice of an entire generation (just think about punk or the less rebellious disco-fever of the seventies).

-Music is a force to be reckoned with, and these music industry statistics we’ve compiled for you show not only an industry worth billions but also a form of art that can give people a mental boost if needed.
+Music is a force to be reckoned with, and these music industry statistics we’ve compiled for you show not only an industry worth billions but also a form of art that can enrich your life in more than one way.

 - Worldwide album sales point that vinyl record sales are still going strong.